From Binary Screens to Continuous Compliance: A Shariah Screening Measure for Portfolio Design: Empirical Results

 \subsection{Cross-sectional pricing of CSCI}

-Finally, I ask whether the Continuous Shariah Compliance Index contains information about the cross-section of expected returns.
-Following Fama and MacBeth (1973), I run monthly cross-sectional regressions of one-month-ahead returns on the current CSCI score, with and without a standard size control (log market equity).
-In month $t$ the regression is

-where $\log(ME_{i,t})$ is included only in the second specification.
-I then average the monthly slopes $\{\beta_t,\gamma_t\}$ across time and compute Fama--MacBeth $t$-statistics.

-The univariate specification in column (1) shows that the average slope on CSCI is essentially zero: the point estimate is $0.0005$ per month with a $t$-statistic of $0.22$, implying no economically or statistically meaningful relation between CSCI and next-month returns.
-When log market equity is added as a control (column (2)), the CSCI coefficient becomes slightly negative ($-0.0014$) but remains far from significant ($t=-0.62$).
-The size coefficient itself is also indistinguishable from zero ($t=-0.01$).
+Table~\ref{tab:fama_macbeth} reports Fama--MacBeth regressions of one-month-ahead returns on CSCI.
+In the univariate specification, the slope on CSCI is close to zero ($0.0005$, $t = 0.22$).
+Adding log market equity yields a slightly negative but still statistically insignificant estimate ($-0.0014$, $t = -0.62$).
+In these baseline specifications, there is no evidence that CSCI commands a distinct cross-sectional return premium.

-Overall, these Fama--MacBeth results indicate that CSCI does not command a distinct risk premium in the cross-section of individual stocks.
-This is consistent with the portfolio evidence in Section~\ref{subsec:perf_results}: CSCI is valuable for shaping the \emph{composition} and risk profile of portfolios, by shifting balance sheet strength and sector exposures—rather than for identifying a set of systematically mispriced securities that earn higher expected returns.
+These results indicate that CSCI does not command a distinct risk premium---consistent with the equilibrium model's prediction (Corollary~\ref{cor:muted}) that when compliance thresholds cluster, the investor base for high-CSCI firms is approximately the same as for medium-CSCI firms, so no incremental premium emerges.
+CSCI is valuable for shaping portfolio composition and risk, not for identifying mispriced securities.